-With the PA Legislature's passage of Act 138 (2016), Cumberland Valley's attendance procedures have been modified to reflect changes in PA's truancy laws:
+With the PA Legislature's passage of Act 138 (2016), Cumberland Valley's attendance procedures reflect PA's truancy laws:

-When a student is absent from school, the absence is considered unlawful until the school receives a written excuse from the parent/guardian.
+When a student is absent from school, the absence is considered unexcused until the school receives a written excuse from the parent/guardian.
 After three school days without a written excuse (or acceptable excuse per School District policy), the absence is considered unlawful.
 The District will send letters indicating an unlawful absence.